Learn how to make sense of your infant or toddler’s sleep challenges, and find out how to appropriately address them.

 3. My daughter is 2 months old, and I’m wondering if this is too young for her to start sleeping in a crib in her own room.
 She’s been in ours since we brought her home, and she never sleeps through the night without waking at least a couple of times.

-Deciding where a young baby should sleep depends on several factors, the most important being your own beliefs and values.
-If you want your child to sleep in her own room, here is one approach to managing that transition sensitively.
+The American Academy of Pediatrics recommends that parents sleep in the same room as their baby – but not in the same bed as a baby – for at least the first six months, if possible.
+Once your child is old enough, here is one approach to managing the transition to her own room sensitively.
 First, help her prepare for the change by making her room a safe, familiar place.
 During her alert periods, make sure she spends some time in her room with you playing and reading.
 Use her bedroom for diapering and for bedtime and naptime routines.
 You might also want to gradually get her used to the crib by starting with naps during the daytime for a few weeks and then transitioning to using the crib at night.
 Nighttime sleep is often the more difficult transition.
 This incremental approach, while making these transitions warm and nurturing experiences, will help your baby learn to connect her room with cozy, safe feelings.

 4. I am trying to train my 5-month-old to sleep through the night, but when I let him cry it out, he keeps waking up my 3-year-old.
 What can I do?